RiverReports logo

 Guadalupe River (Below Canyon Lake)

-The Guadalupe below Canyon Dam is the southernmost year-round trout fishery in the United States.
+The Guadalupe below Canyon Dam is one of the southernmost year-round trout fisheries in the United States.
 Cold water releases from the bottom of Canyon Lake keep temperatures in the 50s°F through the trophy trout zone, supporting rainbow trout year-round in the upper miles.

 Trout Unlimited and Texas Parks and Wildlife stock the river with rainbow trout from late November through March — roughly 18,000 fish at the Canyon Tailrace alone across 10 stocking dates during the 2025-2026 season.
 Fish average 12-14 inches, with 20-inch trout not uncommon and specimens reaching 5-8 pounds.